Light

 // => select Movie { title, actors: { name }}

 The query builder automatically infers the TypeScript type that best represents the result of a given expression.
-This inferred type can be extracted with the $infer helper.
+This inferred type can be extracted with the $infer type helper.

 Copy

-import e, {$infer} from "./dbschema/edgeql-js";
+import e, { type $infer } from "./dbschema/edgeql-js";

 const query = e.select(e.Movie, () => ({ id: true, title: true }));